lufebe16/freecell4maemo/README.md

 # Build

-To build an apk file out of this repository, you need a GNU/Linux system such as Debian, Ubuntu, Fedora, Gentoo or Archlinux.
+To build an android app out of this repository, you need a GNU/Linux system such as Debian, Ubuntu, Fedora, Gentoo or Archlinux.

 For more detailed instructions read README.build